 A Digital Object Identifier (DOI): An increasingly common type of persistent link.
 A DOI is a standardized method for identifying an electronic object.

-Persistant URL: A permanent URL listed in the article citation or abstract which may be labeled "Stable URL", "Document URL", "Persistent Link" or something similar, depending on the database platform.
+Persistent URL: A permanent URL listed in the article citation or abstract which may be labeled "Stable URL", "Document URL", "Persistent Link" or something similar, depending on the database platform.

 Browser URL: the online address displayed at the top of your web browser window (IE, Firefox, etc.).
 Warning: these links are often valid for a short time only.
-Use a DOI or persistant URL wherever available.
+Use a DOI or persistent URL wherever available.

 Please test all proxy enhanced links before distribution.
 Problems are not infrequent.
 For assistance contact your Copyright Liaison Librarian.